Alexander Edmonds

 Background

-Edmonds was a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles and is also a Senior Fellow at the Centre for Social Science and Global Health at the University of Amsterdam.
+Edmonds was previously a Woodrow Wilson Postdoctoral Fellow at the University of California, Los Angeles and a Senior Fellow at the Centre for Social Science and Global Health at the University of Amsterdam.
 He earned a BA in philosophy and religion from Stanford and a PhD in anthropology from Princeton.

 Publications